 As for the book itself, It’s sad to say that Texas Princess was a forgettable Zebra Heartfire.

 Tasmin, the eponymous Texas princess who is not actually royalty from America’s 28th state, is betrothed to the leader of her Roma tribe.
 He’s a kind and handsome man.
 However, she falls for a gadjo cowboy drifter, Blayde (I think that was his name), instead.

 He watches her intently as she dances by a fire.
 Tasmin feels Blayde’s gaze upon her.
 She is drawn to this strange man, even though it spells her damnation.

 Because of her forbidden passion, Tasmin is banished from all that is familiar to her.
 The hero has his inner demons to battle and isn’t looking for commitment.
 Destiny ties them together as he and Tasmin trek through the West.
 Tasmin and Blayde only have each other for support, yet can these two people from differing backgrounds make true love work?

 Not for nothing, but this is a standard romance novel, so what else do you think is going to happen?

 Texas Princess is a Zebra romance, so there is some on-page action but not much.
 It’s a lukewarm romance, and not in a good way.

 Final Analysis of Texas Princess

-Dull, dull book.
-I love Zebra romances in general, but on an individual level, a lot of them were unremarkable.
-I’ll give this one an extra half star because I like the cover.
+I love Zebra romances in general, but on an individual level, a lot of them are unremarkable.
+I’ll give this Veronica Blake book an extra half-star because I like the Robert Sabin-painted cover.